hossamnasser938/Up-and-Running-with-ECMAScript6-Course-Documentation/2. Transpiling ES6/transpiling_es6.md

 ```
 Hints:
     * ` module.exports ` object contains information about our project.
-    * ` module ` object nested in ` module,exports ` contains information about which loaders will be used.
+    * ` module ` object nested in ` module.exports ` contains information about which loaders will be used.
 In this example we added a loader called ` test ` which looks for .js files and load it using **bable-loader** without **node modules**.

 * Now we can run **webpack** simply by hitting ` webpack ` and see the result for our configurations(In this case a new file ` bundle.js ` will be created) which is transpiled from the file ` script.js `).
 * Now we can reference this new file ` bundle.js ` in our HTML.
-* Here are some additional installs on dev dependencies(I do not know why?):
+* Here are some additional installs on dev dependencies(I do not know why?
+We already installed them):
     *  ` npm install webpack@1.12.2 --save-dev `.
     * ` npm install babel-core@5.8.29 --save-dev `
     * ` npm install babel-loader@5.3.2 --save-dev `